expresspigeon/blog/src/content/kb/autoresponders/autoresponder-api-trigger.md

-# Autoresponder API trigger
+# Autoresponder API Trigger

 You can use our [API to trigger autoresponders](/kb/autoresponders-api) for extremely precise delivery based on recipients' interests.

 ## Configuration

-Navigate to the Autoresponders page and click 'Create new autoresponder' button, provide a name and select an 'API trigger'.
+Navigate to the Autoresponders page and click the 'Create new autoresponder' button, provide a name and select an 'API trigger'.

 ![](images/autoresponders/responder_7.png)